mindyng/mindyng.github.io/_posts/2021-01-03-new-year-new-goals.md

 1. Have Accountability (thanks, mentors!)
 1. Have Passion with What I Do
 1. Conquer tech assessment stage!
-1. Reach goals through with G R I T
+1. Reach goals by having G R I T

 Checking this daily to calibrate as well as reviewing this in **362** days to see how I have progressed :grin: